Philadelphia General Membership Branch Bylaws

 5. All elected roles are accountable to the membership, their decisions, and branch bylaws and are subject to progressive discipline up to and including recall.

-1. IWW Philadelphia GMB meetings are to be held monthly on the last Sunday of each month, barring any unforeseen circumstances such as popular holidays, major events, and conflicting events which would deny us a space.
+1. IWW Philadelphia GMB meetings are to be held monthly on the fourth Sunday of each month, barring any unforeseen circumstances such as popular holidays, major events, and conflicting events which would deny us a space.
 The time and venue of the next month’s meeting, if it is to be changed at all, must be decided at the previous month’s meeting (for example, the time and place of an October meeting must be decided upon at the end of the September meeting).
 Last-minute changes may be made over the e-mail list.
 A last-minute change to the meeting time or

 location can only be made by unanimous agreement of the branch officers, and the membership should be notified as soon as possible.